Shortest Paths and Convex Hulls in 2D Complexes with Non-Positive Curvature: Conclusions

 \section{Conclusions}

-We have given an algorithm for computing the convex hull of a set of points in a 2D CAT(0) polyhedral complex with a single vertex.
+We have given an algorithm for computing the closure of the convex hull of a set of points in a 2D CAT(0) polyhedral complex with a single vertex.
 Our algorithm relies on linear programming.
-We leave it as an open question to find a combinatorial algorithm, or prove that a simple iterative approach takes polynomial time (Conjecture~\ref{conj:iteration}).
+The main open questions are: \begin{itemize} \item Is there a polynomial-time combinatorial algorithm to compute the convex hull of a set of points in a 2D CAT(0) polyhedral complex with a single vertex?